hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 transfer).

 An AXoT server MUST be able to handle multiple AXFR requests on a single XoT connection (for the same and different zones).
-It MAY also handle other query/response transactions over it if it also supports DoT.

-TODO: Specify server and client behavior if other traffic not supported.

 [@RFC5936] says: